Generation for Lagrangian cobordisms in Weinstein manifolds: Abstract

 \section{Abstract}

 We prove that Lagrangian cocores and Lagrangian linking disks of a stopped Weinstein manifold generate the Lagrangian cobordism $\infty$-category.

-As a geometric consequence, we see that any brane (after stabilization) admits a Lagrangian cobordism to a disjoint union of some standard collection of branes (cocores and linking disks).
+As a geometric consequence, we see that any brane (after stabilization) admits a Lagrangian cobordism to a disjoint union of some standard collection of branes (cocores, linking disks, and a zero object).
 For example, when our stopped Weinstein manifold is a point stopped by itself, we find that any exact brane in Euclidean space admits a Lagrangian cobordism to a disjoint union of cotangent fibers and a zero object.
+(This is a stronger statement than one could obtain from purely Fukaya-categorical generation results.)
+Our methods are constructive.
+For example, when our Weinstein manifold is a point, after stabilization we can resolve the conormal to a compact manifold $A \subset \RR^n$ by a sequence of cotangent fibers; the resulting filtration realizes, after passage to the wrapped Fukaya category, the Morse cochain complex of $A$ associated to (and hence filtered by) a generic ``distance to a point'' function; the associated gradeds are the reduced homologies of the Morse attaching spheres.

-As an algebraic consequence, we will see that the $\infty$-category of Lagrangians and their cobordisms in $\RR^\infty$ is equivalent to a full subcategory of modules over a particular ring spectrum $\cL$---the endomorphism ring spectrum of the cotangent fiber.
+There is also an algebraic consequence.
+Lagrangian cobordism theory is conjectured (in analogue to classical cobordism theory) to be linear over a ring spectrum $\cL$ controlling Lagrangian cobordisms between cotangent fibers in Euclidean spaces.
+Our main theorem gives strong evidence for this conjecture: The $\infty$-category of Lagrangians and their cobordisms in $\RR^\infty$ is equivalent to a full subcategory of modules over $\cL$.

-We conclude by proving a theorem that gives evidence of the following: For any Liouville $M$, the theory of exact Lagrangian cobordisms is linear over $\cL$.
-This is analogous to the fact that the theory of partially wrapped Fukaya categories for exact branes is linear over the integers.
+We conclude by proving a $\pi_0$-level theorem that gives further evidence of the above conjecture: We exhibit a $\pi_0$-level symmetric monoidal structure compatible with the linear structure of $\cL$-modules.